cnizzardini/cakephp-swagger-bake/README.md

 Using the above example you should now see your swagger documentation after browsing to http://your-project/api

+##### Hot Reload Swagger JSON

+You can enable hot reloading.
+This settings re-generates swagger.json on each reload of Swagger UI.
+Simply set `hotReload` equal to `true` in your `config/swagger_bake.php` file.

 ### Extensibility

 There are several options to extend the functionality of SwaggerBake